-The "Long Term Parking Area" should be accessed by driving through Parking Lot "V" on the south side of the MAC and continuing to the rear of the building and then driving north toward the outside basketball courts.
-Any student, faculty or staff member, or any other person leaving campus for an extended period of time (i.e. a sports team trip, a family emergency, winter recess, a long weekend, vacation, etc.) who intends to leave their vehicle on campus should be aware of our emergency vehicle removal procedures. .
-When leaving campus, vehicles left behind must be moved to the new "Long Term Parking Area, Lot X." When parking in "Long Term Parking Area" vehicles should be backed into parking spaces so that the rear of the vehicle being operated is either facing the building (MAC) or the tennis courts.
-This manner of parking your vehicles will facilitate exiting the area upon your return to campus.
-Any vehicle using this lot as a day to day parking area will be ticketed.
-It is also recommended that the community member contact Public Safety to inform them that the vehicle will be parked there for an extended period of time.
+The "Long Term Parking Area" is designated as Lot “U” which is located on the east side of Turchi Road.
+Any student, faculty or staff member, or any other person leaving campus for an extended period of time (i.e. A sports team trip, a family emergency, winter recess, a long weekend, vacation, etc.) who intends to leave their vehicle on campus should be aware of our emergency vehicle removal procedures. .
+When leaving campus, vehicles left behind must be moved to Lot “U.” .

 ADDITIONAL LOT RESTRICTIONS

-Blocking a Fire Hydrant – No person shall stop, stand or park a vehicle within 15 feet of a fire hydrant except when the vehicle is attended by a licensed operator who is seated in the front seat and who can immediately move the vehicle in case of emergency, unless a different distance is indicated by official signs or markings.
+Blocking a Fire Hydrant – No person shall stop, stand, or park a vehicle within 15 feet of a fire hydrant except when the vehicle is attended by a licensed operator who is seated in the front seat and who can immediately move the vehicle in case of emergency, unless a different distance is indicated by official signs, markings.

 Driving Under the Influence of Alcohol and Drugs

 (a) No person shall operate a motor vehicle on Siena College property while the person’s ability to operate such motor vehicle is impaired by the consumption of alcohol or drugs.